BenjiKCF/Optimizing-machine-learning-pipelines-using-genetic-programming/README.md

 (None, 0.94935064935064939) with the same accuracy scale.

 # Acknowledgement:
-Thanks to @rhiever and @weixuanfu2016, I successfully implemented TPOT into this script.
+Thanks to @rhiever and @weixuanfu2016, I successfully implemented TPOT into choosing classifier.